pavanpej/ML-Lab/README.md

 # Machine Learning Lab Notebooks
-For the 2015 CBCS Scheme, VTU
+For the 2015 CBCS Scheme, Visvesvaraya Technological University (VTU)

 ---
 Working programs are: